wszramkowska/FMP/README.md

 #### Alien: Isolation

 Alien: Isolation is a survival horror game published in 2014 and developed by Creative Assembly.
-I chose this game because of the anatagonist, the Xenomorph, which remains a benchmark in AI design over a decade later.
-The developers are able to create the illusion of an intellifent enemy that learns from the player through clever use of complex behaviour trees and a two tier system for the AI (aetos, 2025).
+I chose this game because of the antagonist, the Xenomorph, which remains a benchmark in AI design over a decade later.
+The developers are able to create the illusion of an intelligent enemy that learns from the player through clever use of complex behaviour trees and a two tier system for the AI (aetos, 2025).
 I want to use what I have learned to create my own complex enemy that appears to learn from and adapt to the player.

 [How Does The Alien Work Off Camera Alien Isolation](https://youtu.be/MNMAduVsqhQ?si=Xm99RoZNNz3GOLOj)